 - Plan Timeline: successful BC/DR plans usually need to be activated promptly.
 A flow chart/timeline hybrid might start at the incident, go into personnel response, highlight any decision points, before ending with recovery time objectives.

 - Critical Vendors and Their RTOs: list all vendors, daily operations, recovery strategies, and any required time objectives that vendors must meet for the BC/DR plan to be successful.

 - Critical Equipment / Resource Requirement: consider detailing resource quantity requirements that must be in place following plan activation and their timeframes.
 This may cover workstations, laptops, phones, and more.

 BC/DR templates are a great starting point for many businesses looking to protect their work and companies from operational disruption.
 However, it is the process of determining the information that needs to be put in the plans that is important.
 Plans are simply the audit trail that 'planning' has taken place and the real value to the organisation is in the process of putting them together.

 Examples of value-add include:

-Agreement on the top-level priorities: Before a Business Continuity Manager can work out which operational functions need plans, they must first get the organization to define and agree the top level priorities of the organization when disrupted.
+Agreement on the top-level priorities: Before a Business Continuity Manager can work out which operational functions need plans, they must first get the organisation to define and agree the top level priorities of the organisation when disrupted.
 The health and safety of people and the protection of assets and the environment are clearly primary.
-But, having agreement on the next three or four business-related priorities will mean that all measures to absorb or adapt that are put in place across the organization can be implemented with those priorities in mind.
+But, having agreement on the next three or four business-related priorities will mean that all measures to absorb or adapt that are put in place across the organisation can be implemented with those priorities in mind.